thinkst/canary-utils/README.md

 ### canarygen_awscreds_auto.py
 **Author:** Thinkst (Adrian)
-**Purpose:** This python script generates unique AWS credential tokens each time it is run.
+**Purpose:** This Python script generates unique AWS credential tokens each time it is run.
 This script is designed to run once per host, as the description for each token is customized using local environment variables (username and hostname).
-**Usage:** This is the 'auto' version of this script (the 'arguments' version isn't finished yet), meaning that you'll have to manually edit the script to set your Console and API key variables.
+**Usage:** This is the 'auto' version of this script (the 'arguments' version isn't finished yet), meaning you'll have to manually edit the script to set your Console and API key variables.

 ### delete_tokens.py
 **Author:** Thinkst (Jay)
-**Purpose:** This script came from a customer that was testing creating large amounts of tokens.
+**Purpose:** This script came from a customer who was testing creating large amounts of tokens.
 They needed a quick way to 'clean up' their console while testing, so we built this script (with many disclaimers!) to wipe a console clean of Canarytokens.
 **Usage:** `python3 delete_tokens.py <console_url> <api_key>`

 ### delete_tokens.py
 **Author:** Thinkst (Jay)
-**Purpose:** This script came from a customer that was testing creating large amounts of tokens.
+**Purpose:** This script came from a customer who was testing creating large amounts of tokens.
 They needed a quick way to 'clean up' their console while testing, so we built this script (with many disclaimers!) to wipe a console clean of Canarytokens.
 **Usage:** `python3 delete_tokens.py <console_url> <api_key>`

 ### list_and_delete_factory_auth.py